ankowals/saf/README.md

     }

 Path to this directory can be given as a context Object to next step "read the file" that can read that file using powershell and print its content to the log file.

+Pause test execution

+ExecutorCore can be used to run 3rd party apps like autoIT framework which can be used to automate windows applications or create a pop up window to inform user about status of some action.
+One of the ideas how this can be used is to create a pause step def.
+It can pasue execution of a scenario and inform user about it.
+User can wait for a timeout or manually cancel the pause message box.
+An usage example is below.

+	@exec
+	Feature: SimpleCommand

+	  Scenario: Execute simple command on local host

+	    Given execute sample command
+	    And pause execution
+	    And execute sample command

+Step def can be implemented like below.

+    @And("^pause execution$")
+    public void pause_execution() throws Throwable {
+        Log.info("* Step started pause execution");

+        File workingDir = FileCore.createTempDir();
+        String autoItPath = Storage.get("Environment.Active.apps.autoIt");
+        String scriptsPath = Storage.get("Environment.Active.scripts.path");
+        Integer timeout = Storage.get("Environment.Active.PauseDuration");

+        String cmd = autoItPath + " " + FileCore.getProjectPath() + "\\" + scriptsPath + "\\pause.exe" + " " + Integer.toString(timeout);

+        Log.debug("Calling autoIt pause script with timeout " + timeout + " seconds");

+        ExecutorCore.execute(cmd, workingDir, timeout+3, true);

+        Log.debug("Pause canceled or timeout.
+Resuming execution");
+    }